robhagemans/pcbasic/README.md

 | OS X       | `~/Library/Application Support/pcbasic/PCBASIC.INI`
 | Linux      | `~/.config/pcbasic/PCBASIC.INI`

+For example, to start with the emulation target set to Tandy 1000 GW-BASIC, include the following line under `[pcbasic]` in the configuration file:

+    preset=tandy

-If you do not have a configuration file in that location, a default file will be created that location the first time you run PC-BASIC.
-See the comments in that default configuration file for examples and more information.
+A default configuration file will be created the first time you run PC-BASIC.
+See the comments in that file or consult the [documentation](http://pc-basic.org/doc#settings) for more information and example options.

-If you install the Windows package, the installer will automatically create a shortcut to your configuration file in the PC-BASIC start menu folder.
+If you start PC-BASIC from the command prompt (on Windows this is the `C:\>` prompt), you can supply configuration options directly.
+For example:

+`pcbasic PROGRAM.BAS` runs the program file named `PROGRAM.BAS` directly.
+`pcbasic --preset=tandy` starts with the emulation target set to Tandy GW-BASIC on a Tandy 1000.
+`pcbasic --preset=pcjr` starts with the emulation target set to Cartridge BASIC on an IBM PCjr.
+`pcbasic -h` shows all available command line options.

+If you use PC-BASIC from the command prompt on Windows, make sure you run the `pcbasic.com` binary.
+You will not see any output if you call the `pcbasic.exe` binary.

 #### Getting programs ####
 The following pages have GW-BASIC program downloads, lots of information and further links.